Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Introduction

 The smallest size of an identifying code of $G$ is the \emph{identifying code number} of $G$, denoted $\ID(G)$.

-\begin{definition}[Seo and Slater~\cite{SS10}] A set $S$ of vertices of a graph $G$ is an \emph{open locating-dominating set} if it is a total dominating set and it totally separates all vertices of $V(G)$. \end{definition}
+\begin{defi}[Seo and Slater~\cite{SS10}] A set $S$ of vertices of a graph $G$ is an \emph{open locating-dominating set} if it is a total dominating set and it totally separates all vertices of $V(G)$. \end{defi}

 The smallest size of an open locating-dominating set of $G$ is the \emph{open location-domination number} of $G$, denoted $\OLD(G)$.
 This concept has also been called \emph{identifying open code} in~\cite{HY12}.